IbrahimFangary/F1L-exploration-of-antibody-therapies-using-scRNA-from-cancer-cell-lines/README.md

 ## this repository contains
 ### weak1.md file
-identifying the main key scientific question (KSQ), what are Trastuzumab and Bevacizumab? and what is scRNA seq for ?
+identifying the main key scientific question (KSQ), what are Trastuzumab and Bevacizumab? and what is scRNA seq for?
+### weak 2.md file
+summarizing and identifying key points of the Kinker et al. study